- Evaluate the practices and procedures of the Court of Appeals and the Appellate Divisions;

-"New York Appellate Practice," the committee's traditional full-day, multi-location CLE program, will take place in fall 2013 in five locations around the state.
+"New York Appellate Practice," the committee's traditional full-day, multi-location CLE program, was held in fall 2013 in five locations around the state.
 The committee's newsletter, Leaveworthy, is accessible at the far left column of this page or with this link: www.nysba.org/LeaveworthyNewsletter.
 Our newsletter addresses significant appellate practice decisions, both state and federal, that: 1) clarify the law, especially if lower courts had inconsistent rulings or interpretations on the issue, and 2) provide illumination on useful appellate practice techniques.
 We also plan to cover news about procedures, personnel and rules in the appellate courts.